bigscreen/mangindo/README.md

 # mangindo
-Online read manga application.
+Online read manga application in Bahasa.
 Contents are grabbed from mangacanblog which is using mangacan API web service.